advanced-computer-lab/Scrum-Masters-/README.md

 ## Getting Started

-The project has 3 **`package.json`** files in the following Tree (note: it's just a high level explanation for the main directories, the words in italic are not real directorires/files)
+The project has 3 **`package.json`** files in the following Tree (note: it's just a high level explanation for the main directories, the words between barckets are not real directorires/files)

 ```
 +-- backend